Skip to main content

 Matching Contributions

-Upon hire, full-time and part-time employees who are 50 percent FTE or work at least 20 hours per week on a regular basis are eligible to participate in the retirement plan by receiving matching funds from the college.
-For faculty, the eligibility requirement to receive the matching contributions and college contributions is that they must teach at least 14 credit hours.
+Upon hire, full-time and part-time employees who are 50 percent FTE or work at least 20 hours per week on a regular basis are eligible to receive matching funds from the college.
+Faculty must teach at least 14 credit hours to be eligible to receive the matching contributions .
 The amount of the match available is communicated by the college and may vary.

 College Contribution

 After one year of service, full-time and part-time employees who are 50 percent FTE or work a regular schedule of 20 or more hours per week are eligible for the college contribution to retirement in addition to any matching funds.
-For faculty, the eligibility requirement to receive college contributions is that they must teach at least 14 credit hours.
-Employees who have been fully vested within a qualified employer plan within the last 12 months will not be subject to the waiting period.
+Faculty must teach at least 14 credit hours to be eligible to receive the college contribution..
+Service can be credited if an employee was employed by a qualified 403(b) employer within 12 months of hire by Augustana, and the employee was fully vested in a plan maintained by that previous employer.
 The amount of the college contribution available is communicated by the college and may vary depending on college finances.

 Employees will work with the college’s record keeper, TIAA, to make decisions on how to invest these funds within the plan options currently available.
 Changes to investment allocations can be made at any time with our record keeper.